purescript-contrib/purescript-book/text/chapter8.md

 $ spago run
 ```

+> However, this will write over an exercise file by the same name needed in a later exercise so don't do the above.
+> Instead...

+You can run any PureScript file as follows:

+1. Presume you have written the following file...
+    ```haskell
+    module Random.Main where

+    import Prelude
+    import Effect (Effect)
+    import Effect.Random (random)
+    import Effect.Console (logShow)

+    main :: Effect Unit
+    main = do
+      n <- random
+      logShow n
+    ```
+    into location `<project>/exercises/chapter8/test/random/Main.purs` *(indeed, this has been done for you)*.
+1. Observe the only difference between the two files above is the second has a namespace, `Random`, in front of `Main` in the **module declaration**.
+1. You can run this version using the following command:
+    ```bash
+    spago run --main Random.Main
+    ```
-Running this command, you will see a randomly chosen number between `0` and `1` printed to the console.
+Running either command above, you will see a randomly chosen number between `0` and `1` printed to the console.

-This program uses do notation to combine two native effects provided by the JavaScript runtime: random number generation and console IO.
+These two programs use `do` notation to combine two native effects provided by the JavaScript runtime: random number generation and console IO.

 As mentioned previously, the `Effect` monad is of central importance to PureScript.
 The reason why it's central is because it is the conventional way to interoperate with PureScript's `Foreign Function Interface`, which provides the mechanism to execute a program and perform side effects.
 While it's desireable to avoid using the `Foreign Function Interface`, it's fairly critical to understand how it works and how to use it, so I recommend reading that chapter before doing any serious PureScript work.
 That said, the `Effect` monad is fairly simple.
 It has a few helper functions, but aside from that it doesn't do much except encapsulate side effects.